HenrikSantos/lexart-challenge-frontend/README.md

 ```

 2. **Run tests**:
-Open a new terminal and execute `"npm test"` or `"npm run test:open"`.
-The `"npm run test:open"` command will open a browser; you'll then need to select "e2e", choose a browser to run the tests in, and finally select the e2e test.
+Open a new terminal and run `"npm test"` or `"npm run test:open"`.
+The command `"npm run test:open"` will open a window; you will need to select "e2e", choose a browser to run the tests on and finally select the "e2e.cy.ts" test.

 ## About